meyerphi/syntcomp-reference/README.md

 `simple_arbiter_3.tlsf`.
 This is fixed in this selection of benchmarks, where we use `n=2`.
 However this needs to be taken into account when comparing the reference implementation to previous implementations from SYNTCOMP.

+The specification `genbuf6.tlsf` has a typo in line 40, missing a `G` in the second part of the assumption for `[spec_unit s2b_1]`, which makes the specification unrealizable.
+This typo was left as it is, however now the specification is different from `generalized_buffer_6.tlsf`.